B3rn475/socket-load-balancer/README.md

 There are already 2 Routers available:

  - __RoundRobin__ Dispatches requests to a group of routes in a Round-Robin fashion (every request is forwarded to a different route in a circular order)
- - __LeastUsed__ Dispatches requests to a group of routes in a Lest Used fashion (every request is forwarded to the route that has the lower number of active connections)
+ - __LeastUsed__ Dispatches requests to a group of routes in a Least Used fashion (every request is forwarded to the route that has the lower number of active connections)

 They both have a common interface: